Maillard Reaction

 The initial sear before braising is where all the Maillard flavor enters a braise.
 Sear the meat aggressively before adding liquid, then deglaze to capture every bit of fond.
 Without this step, braised dishes taste flat.

-Maillard reaction examples in everyday cooking
+What are examples of the Maillard reaction in everyday cooking?

 | Food | Maillard signature | Key contributing factors |